 To create a shared folder:

-Click on the + Create New button.
+Click the + Create New button from the left navigation menu.

 Select Shared Folder.